A neo-Nazi organisation involved in terrorism and banned by the UK Government is behind a new far right group in Scotland, we can reveal.

 “I think this chap is grandstanding and blethering and I am surprised you are taking him remotely seriously.
 I am homosexual, speak Arabic and various other languages and I have spent my entire life fighting ignorance, racial and sexual intolerance.
 Print this crap and I will sue this individual, you and your organ?
 Have a nice day.”

-The above investigation was by Jamie Mann and Billy Briggs and published in conjunction with the Daily Record.
+This story was published in conjunction with the Daily Record.